Active quantum flocks

 Our numerical analysis of the coarse-grained description exhibits two main features.
 When $\Gamma_\mathcal{M}=\Gamma_\mathcal{A}$, as we have for the exact numerics in the main text, we find that the homogeneous solution is the attractor of the dynamics.
-Most importantly, however, we find that for $\Gamma_\mathcal{M}/\Gamma_\mathcal{A}=0.1 $ also stable inhomogeneous solutions exist in the form of traveling 'domain walls'.
-In Extended Data Fig.~\ref{fig:hydro_gauss} we consider an initial state where the system only contains $\up$ particles and their density is distributed according to a Gaussian distribution $1/2 \exp(-0.5((x - L/2)/\sigma)^2)$ with $\sigma = 0.5$.
-We observe that the initial cluster is stable in time with a persistent wave pattern visible in Extended Data Fig.~\ref{fig:hydro_gauss}.
-On top of this, we further find that in the considered regime the homogeneous solution actually becomes unstable, as we evidence in Extended Data Fig.~\ref{fig:hydro_noise}.
-There, we consider an initial condition with a homogeneous magnetization and density, i.e., $\rho = m = 0.25$, corresponding to a homogeneous flocking state of our quantum model, with a slight noise added on top of the homogeneous background.
-Concretely, we added to each site a uniformly distributed random number in $[-5\times 10^{-4},5\times 10^{-4}]$.
-We see that the system stays close to the homogeneous solution for some time, but eventually a traveling wave pattern emerges.
+Most importantly, however, we find that for $\Gamma_\mathcal{M}/\Gamma_\mathcal{A}=0.1 $ also stable inhomogeneous solutions exist in the form of traveling patterns.
+In Fig.~\ref{fig:hydro_gauss} we consider an initial state where the system only contains $\up$ particles and their density is distributed according to a Gaussian distribution $1/2 \exp(-0.5((x - L/2)/\sigma)^2)$ with $\sigma = 0.5$.
+We observe that the initial cluster is stable in time with a persistent wave pattern visible in Fig.~\ref{fig:hydro_gauss}.